justas-b/justas-b/README.md

 ### Hello!
 I'm Justas 👋

-Market Data Engineer - Glencore | Junior Technology Consultant - [Sigma Labs](https://www.sigmalabs.co.uk/) \
 Deployed to Glencore as a Market Data Engineer in Commercial Engineering - working on several market data projects, that include automation, validation, development, enrichment and analysis\
-MSci Physics 1st Class - Royal Holloway University of London
+MSci Physics - Royal Holloway University of London

-Deep interests in data, machine learning, quantum computing, electronics, financial markets and all things tech-related!
+Deep interests in data, machine learning, quantum computing, electronics, financial markets, DIY, nature and photography!

 I am very open to collaborations and would love to work on projects with other people - do shoot me a message if you are interested in building something cool 😎!